Yelp/pyramid_swagger/docs/configuration.rst

 The pyramid_swagger library is intended to require very little configuration to get up and running.

-Currently, pyramid_swagger assumes your api declaration is available at "swagger.json" in the project's root, although you are free to configure this location via Pyramid's registry.

-A few relevant settings for your PasteDeploy .ini file:
+A few relevant settings for your PasteDeploy .ini file (and their default settings):

 .. code-block:: ini

         [app:main]
-        # Add the pyramid_swagger validation tween to your app (minimum required)
+        # Add the pyramid_swagger validation tween to your app (required)
         pyramid.includes = pyramid_swagger

         # Point pyramid_swagger at your api declaration (defaults to swagger.json)